AndrewBaliushin/Stanford-CS108-Object-Oriented-System-Design/README.md

 As part of my educational process I solved assignments from this course.

-I highly recommend  this course to everyone who want to learning Java.
+I highly recommend  this course to anyone who starts learning Java.